1966 Pacific hurricane season: Hurricane Dolores

 On August 16, a tropical storm was identified south of Manzanillo, Mexico and was named Dolores, the eight tropical depression of the season.
 During the afternoon of August 18, Dolores was noted to have more organization and became a hurricane.
 Dolores time as a hurricane was brief, Dolores weakened 24 hours after being upgraded.
-Dolores continued on her northwestward trek until August 23 when she became quasi-stationary and began to weaken.
+Dolores continued on its northwestward trek until August 23 when it became quasi-stationary and began to weaken.
 Dolores dissipated on August 25 while far away from land.

 Tropical Depression Nine

 Hurricane Eileen

 On August 22, an area of low pressure gained enough organization and became Tropical Depression Ten.
 Two days later, the depression strengthened into a tropical storm and was named Eileen.
 Eileen headed northwest-ward as the slowly became stronger.
 On the morning of August 26, Eileen rapidly strengthened and became the seasons 5th hurricane.

-Eileen stayed this was for 36 hours and her minimum pressure of 990 mbar was recorded..
-Just before she recurved, she weakened into a tropical storm as she moved over cooler waters.
+Eileen stayed this was for 36 hours and its minimum pressure of 990 mbar was recorded.
+Just before it recurved, it weakened into a tropical storm as it moved over cooler waters.

-As she continued to recurve sharply, and on the night of August 28 (PDT time) she weakened into a remnant low.
+As it continued to recurve sharply, and on the night of August 28 (PDT time) it weakened into a remnant low.
 During the 26th, a ship sailed through the hurricane but there was no reported damage aboard the ship.
 Eileen also caused no deaths.